Baseflow/XF-Material-Library/README.md

 ### Material Dialogs

-Under the `XF.Material.Forms.UI.Dialogs` namespace, you can display modal views to notify users by using `MaterialDialog.Instance`.
+Under the `XF.Material.Maui.UI.Dialogs` namespace, you can display modal views to notify users by using `MaterialDialog.Instance`.

 **Handling the Back Button on Android**